AyanfeJoy/Power-BI/README.md

 Brief Analysis Discussion

-The total price of 2015 price sales is Eight Hundred Seventeen Thousand Eight Hundred Sixty Dollars.
-By knowing the total amount of sales made in 2015, we will be able to set a target for 2016 sales, to make more profit and check for what to drop and add to increase the following year sales.
+The total 2015 pizza sales was Eight Hundred Seventeen Thousand Eight Hundred Sixty Dollars.

-The business makes 4 types of pizza and in 5 different sizes.
+The business made 4 types of pizza in 5 different sizes.
 Classic was the pizza type that made more sales followed by supreme.
 Large size was the highest ordered pizza in 2015.
-There are 32 different pizza types and the top 5 most ordered types are, classic, bbq_ckn, hawaiian, pepper_salami, and thai_ckn.
+There are 32 different pizza types and the top 5 most ordered types were, classic, bbq_ckn, hawaiian, pepper_salami, and thai_ckn.

-Orders and sales are made more in the afternoon around 12:00pm - 3:00pm.
+Orders and sales were made more in the afternoon around 12:00pm - 3:00pm.

-The lowest pizza price is 9.75, average is 16.50 and the highest price is 35.95.
+The lowest pizza price was 9.75, average 16.50 and the highest price 35.95.

-There were most pizza sales in July but mostly in November.
+There were most pizza sales in July but peaked in November.